PrasadBabarendaGamage/bioengineering-toolbox/docs/source/index.rst

-.. bioengineering-book documentation master file, created by sphinx-quickstart on Sat Mar 19 19:06:01 2016.
+.. bioengineering-toolbox documentation master file, created by sphinx-quickstart on Sat Jun 27 17:29:03 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to bioengineering-toolbox's documentation!
 ==================================================

-Contents:

 .. toctree::
    :maxdepth: 2
+   :caption: Contents:

    introduction
    linux_faq